 #3 Produce Great Content

 To be a great influencer you have to produce great content.
 This doesn’t mean that you can’t retweet other people’s ideas or curate popular discussions, but you still have to have your own content and promote it to your followers.
 This means regular blogging, guest posts, videos, social posts, podcasts or webinars.
 Great influencers often collaborate with one another to produce the ultimate article or ebook.
-This is awesome, as you are still clearly identifying your brand, your niche and your thoughts but will probably reach a greater audience.
+You can also set up a sponsorship deal with a large company that might pay you to produce content that advertises them.
+This might mean travelling around the world if you’re a travel influencer (and might even mean you get private jets from somewhere like Jettly paid for by your sponsor), or it might mean being taken to restaurants if you’re a food influencer.
+The more places you go and things you do, the better and more varied your content will be.
+This is awesome, as you are still clearly identifying your brand, your niche and your thoughts but you will probably reach a greater audience.

 Spotlight on great content producer Mari Smith.
 Mari is a thought leader in the social media space focusing specifically on Facebook.
 She maintains regular articles, interviews, social media updates and in person events.
 She’s also super friendly and collaborates with other content producers.
 I like to tag other influencers in my work and give credit for thoughts and ideas.
 This makes articles far more balanced and informative.